guhan/zerotociso/docs/OSIMODEL.md

 ## Explain the OSI Model?
 The (Open Systems Interconnection) OSI model has 7 layers, each layer is a communication layer and has specific protocols

-Acronym: Please Do Not Tell Samantha Premed Advise
+Acronym: Please Do Not Tell Samantha Prescription Advice

 ### Layer 1 - Physical
 Transmission of _raw bitstream data over the physical medium_, such as copper wires, fiber optic cables, or wireless signals.This includes specifications for the types of cables, connectors, pinouts, and signaling methods used to transmit the data.
 Bits.